ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
 ```

-Next, add `tests/Matrix.cpp` to the list of files used for the `Matrix` unit
-testing in the top-level `CMakeLists.txt` (by adding file to the list of source
-files used by `matrix-test` target):
+Next, add `tests/Matrix.cpp` to the list of files used for the `Matrix` unit testing in the top-level `CMakeLists.txt` by adding file to the list of source files used by `matrix-test` target:

 ```TXT
 add_executable(matrix-test tests/main.cpp